 [continued above, right]

+One of the most interesting things about Darna is their wine cellar.
 A long hallway tiled with Zellige mosaic leads you to one of the enchanting hidden corners of the restaurant.
 Imagine an old wooden door supported by a carved arch.
 Walk down 12 wooden steps to a heavy iron door and you suddenly find yourself standing before the opening of a wine cellar of such charm seen only in fairy tales.
 Inside are shelves laden with the finest boutique wines from the choice kosher wineries in Israel.
 Near the exit to the cellar is a wine-tasting room, a magical arched hall inviting you to relax and enjoy the dishes of the house together with a glass of Israel’s finest wine.
 In Darna's cool wine cellar are stored more than 5000 bottles of Israel's finest wines, each carefully selected.
 Their wine stuart awaits you and will be delighted in recommending a wine most suited to your taste.
 In Darna Restaurant there are 200 settings in halls, private rooms and intimate corners, providing privacy at every event.
 Those interested in celebrating events outside of the restaurant will enjoy the services of professional catering, with a staff experienced in producing events all over the country.

 Jess- 02/11/10 very disappointed...bread was tough, food was bland and there was no atmosphere. the potatoes in one of the salads were raw - none of the salads were good. also ordered the lamb and it was disappointing. we were also lied to by the door man when we asked if they played live music at the restaurant. he said there would be music later that night. once seated we asked the waitress who said they never have music. owner came to greet us but was very unfriendly. -- don't waste your money on Darna!
 Jerusalem is a big city, find another place to eat.